 The teenage years can be very turbulent.
-It’s easy to lose your sanity while navigating all the up and downs.
+It’s easy to lose your sanity while navigating all the ups and downs of parenting a teenager.
 The hormones, the attitudes, the eye rolls and excessive sighing . . they all take a toll on your mental health.

 So what can you do to stay in your zen zone and not lose your mind?
 How can you function while raising teenagers?
 What methods will help you to keep your cool and maintain your relationship with your teen?